 Bright and vibrant red makes for a wonderful look with a clean white shirt and black tuxedo.

-A yellow bow tie can pair nicely with a gray suit.
+A gold or yellow bow tie can pair nicely with a gray suit.

 18) Men’s Green Bow Tie